pubnub/pubnub-mcp-server/resources/sdk_docs/php_configuration.md

 # Configuration API for PHP SDK

-Complete API reference for building real-time applications on PubNub with the PHP Software Development Kit (SDK).
-This page covers configuration, initialization, and event handling with concise, working examples.
+Concise configuration, initialization, and listener details for the PubNub PHP SDK.
+All critical settings, method signatures, parameters, and examples are retained.

 ## Configuration

-PNConfiguration stores user-provided settings that control PubNub client behavior.
+`PNConfiguration` stores user-provided settings that control PubNub client behavior.

 ##### Immutable configuration

-Configuration objects are immutable after being passed to the PubNub constructor.
-You can disable immutability just before constructing PubNub (not recommended).
+Once passed to the PubNub constructor, configuration properties are immutable.
+To allow changes after use, call `disableImmutableCheck()` just before passing it to the PubNub constructor.

 ```
-use PubNub\PNConfiguration;
-use PubNub\PubNub;

-$config = new PNConfiguration();
-$config->setPublishKey('demo');
-$config->setSubscribeKey('demo');
-$config->setUserId('demo');
-// not recommended, disables config immutability
-$config->disableImmutableCheck();

-$pn = new PubNub($config);
+1

 ```

-### Method(s)
+### Methods

 Create a configuration instance: